-- I found an abundance of romantic and erotic fan fiction written by girls for girls my age.
+- I found an abundance of romantic and erotic fan fiction written by girls for girls.
 There was never, ever any doubt for me that girls get horny, too.

 - I was a geek for Mary Roach's science journalism in high school, including Bonk, her book about the silliness of sex research.
 The accompanying TED talk about orgasms is pretty great, too.

 - Bonk also mentioned breath and energy orgasms — and from there, I read Barbara Carellas's book, Urban Tantra, which taught me the techniques and the importance of mindset in pleasure.